Corey Bailey

 VoIP

-VoIP also offers additional features like Voicemail to E-mail.
-You can access
+VoIP also offers additional features like voicemail to email, which sends a

-it on your computer or phone.
+your computer or phone.
 Another feature is simultaneous ring.
-This is
+This is where

-where calls show up on your desk phone and on your mobile device.
-You can
+calls show up on your desk phone and on your mobile device, in case you’re

-also easily route calls from the destination phone to any mobile phone that’s
+calls from the destination phone to any mobile phone in the system.

 The downside of a VoIP service is that when you lose power, your phone